smart-edge-open/ido-specs/doc/core-network/openness_5g_nsa.md

 # Edge Deployments with 5G NSA Option - 3x

 The focus of this chapter would be considering the 5G NSA Option - 3x.
-Before the Edge platform location and integration is described its important to understand the traffic flows considering two different PDN's ( Data and Voice) and along with the UE being in 4G only coverage and both dual coverage.
+Before the Edge platform location and integration is described its important to understand the traffic flows considering two different PDN's ( Data and Voice) and along with the UE being in 4G only coverage and dual coverage.
 The figures here show the traffic flows for the different coverage scenarios:

 ## UE is in both 4G & 5G Coverage